Care arrangements when parents have separated

-One of the first steps in the court process will usually be an “issues conference”, which you and the other person will both attend (see below, “What happens at an issues conference?”).
-Later the judge may also order a “settlement conference”, to see if the case can be resolved without a court hearing (see below, “What happens at a settlement conference?”).
+One of the first steps in the court process will usually be an “issues conference”, which you and the other person will both attend.
+See below, “What happens at an issues conference?”.
+Later the judge may also order a “settlement conference”, to see if the case can be resolved without a court hearing.
+See below, “What happens at a settlement conference?”.
 Various other meetings (“conferences”) may also be held before the final court hearing.
 You may not have to attend all of these; the court will let you know if you have to attend.

 Each conference will be run by a Family Court Judge.
 The conferences can be held by telephone or video-conference in some cases.
 After each conference, you’ll be given a written record of the directions or orders made by the judge at the conference.

-Most Parenting Order cases follow the process summarised above – called the “standard track” – where you file the application (giving a copy to the other person), the other person then files a response, and the case then begins to progress towards a final court hearing, starting with an issues conference.
+Most Parenting Order cases follow the process described above – called the “standard track” – where you file the application (giving a copy to the other person), the other person files a response, and the case then begins to progress towards a final court hearing, starting with an issues conference.

 What happens at an issues conference?